DragonSpit/HPCsharp/README.md

 - Added .Sum() implementations of Kahan and Neumaier floating-point summation algorithms for higher accuracy
 - Slight performance improvements to LSD Radix Sort

-**_Version 3.2.5_**

-- Added in-place MSD Radix Sort implementations: byte, sbyte, short, ushort, ulong, long, and double arrays.
-- These use Counting Sort for byte, sbyte, short and ushort, for ludicrous speed!
-- These provide in-place interface and functional interface, which is also in-place but returns the input array that has been sorted.
-- Improved performance of MSD Radix Sort of slong arrays (thank you John once again).
-- Added LSD Radix Sort for long arrays (serial and parallel), which are not in-place, but have interfaces to support in-place usage

 Full release history is in ReleaseNotes.txt file

 ## Better .Sum() ##
-Linq .Sum() for arrays and lists adds up all of the elements to produce a sum.
+Linq .Sum() adds up all of the array elements to produce a sum.
 This .Sum() returns the same data type as the elements of the array itself.
-For instance, when the array is of integers, then the result is also an integer.
-This can cause an overflow condition and exception, even when summing just two elements - e.g. when one of the elements is Int32.MaxValue and the other is a positive value greater than zero.
+For instance, when the array is of bytes, then the result is also a byte.
+This can cause an overflow exception, even when summing just two elements - e.g. when one of the elements is 255 and the other is a one.

-HPCsharp version of .Sum() returns an slong for all signed integer types (int, short, sbyte) and will not overflow or throw an overflow exception.
+HPCsharp version of .Sum() returns a 64-bit long for all signed integer types (int, short, sbyte) and will not throw an overflow exception.
-Also, unsigned types are supported by HPCsharp .Sum(), such as uint, ushort, and byte.
+Unsigned types are supported by HPCsharp .Sum(), such as uint, ushort, and byte, returning a ulong result.
 For .Sum() of float arrays, double is returned producing a more accurate summation result.
-Also, for float and double arrays, to produce even more accurate summation, Kahan and Neumaier algorithms have been implemented - serial only to start with.
+To produce even more accurate summation for float and double, Kahan and Neumaier algorithms have been implemented - serial only to start with.
 For manny data types .Sum() supports data parallel and multi-core accelerated versions -
 .SumSse() and .SumSsePar().
 These provide substantial speedup and run many times faster than the standard C# versions, even faster than .AsParallel.Sum(), plus no worries about overflow.
-HPCsharp versions run in GigaElements/second speeds for these parallel .Sum() implementations.
+HPCsharp versions run at GigaElements/second speeds for these parallel .Sum() implementations.

 ## Sorting ##